July 24, 2025

 • Security needs: Wire transfers offer exceptional security for high-value, time-sensitive payments.
 ACH also provides secure processing, but it's better for routine transactions.

-• Scalability: ACH becomes more cost-effective as transaction volumes increase, with fees generally decreasing at higher volumes.
+• Scalability: ACH becomes more cost-effective as transaction volumes increase, with ACH processing fees generally decreasing at higher volumes.
 Wire transfer fees remain constant regardless of transaction volume, making them less ideal for scaling businesses.

-Using both ACH and wire transfers strategically for your business
+Using both ACH and wire transfers strategically

 The ideal solution is to use both ACH and wire transfers for different applications, balancing speed, cost, and cash flow management.